stanluuk31/2dgame/README.md

 # Scavenger
-Work in progress. its a platformer build with pygame it features a parralax background and player movements and animations
+Work in progress. its a platformer build with pygame.
+It features a parralax background and player movements and animations.
+This is a hobby project of mine I work on sometimes when I am bored.

 # To run
 - clone the repo